Alnylam Pharmaceuticals: Products

+Patisiran

 In late 2016, the company's lead candidate in phase III studies was patisiran, a treatment targeting transthyretin (TTR) for the treatment of TTR-mediated amyloidosis (ATTR), in patients with the compromised nervous system condition of familial amyloidotic polyneuropathy (FAP).

 In August 2018, with its commercial name Onpattro, patisiran received the U.S. regulatory approval to treat polyneuropathy in patients with hereditary ATTR amyloidosis.

-FDA on patisiran
+FDA on patisiran for cardiomyopathy

 In September 2023, the FDA raised doubts about the efficacy of patisiran for treating cardiomyopathy associated with transthyretin-mediated amyloidosis (ATTR-CM).
 The FDA's Cardiovascular and Renal Drugs Advisory Committee meeting is scheduled for September 13, 2023.
 Although the APOLLO-B study met key endpoints, the FDA questioned the clinical significance of the results particularly for patients not on background therapy with tafamidis.
 The FDA is seeking the committee's input on the clinical meaningfulness and patient populations for patisiran use potentially challenging Pfizer's tafamidis dominance in ATTR-CM treatment.
 A decision on Alnylam's application is expected by October 8, 2023.
 Patisiran was previously approved in 2018 for hereditary ATTR amyloidosis polyneuropathy, becoming the first RNA interference therapeutic approved by the FDA.
+The committee meeting chose to deny approval for the treatment of cardiomyopathy of ATTR amyloidosis with patisiran.
+Note that while patisiran was denied for the indication of cardiomyopathy, it remains an FDA approved treatment for polyneuropathy.

+Vutrisiran

+Alnylam went on to pursue the development of vutrisiran, which received FDA approval in 2022 and accounted for the majority of reported profit compared to patisiran/Onpattro in 2025.